tomjoht/learnapidoc/_docs/documenting_conceptual_content/docapis_glossary_section.md

 section: docconceptual
 path1: /docconceptual.html
 no_newsletter: true
-last-modified: 2021-02-21
+last-modified: 2021-03-18
 ---

-The API glossary defines all the terms that might be helpful for users to know &mdash; and especially all terms unique to your company or product.
+The glossary defines all the terms that might be helpful for users to know &mdash; and especially all terms unique to your company or product.
 Glossaries are often overlooked or skipped, but their importance should not be understated since much of the user's understanding of API documentation depends on the clarity and alignment of specific terms.
 A glossary will help you, as a writer, be more precise about terminology.
 Additionally, sourcing definitions from a central glossary file can make authoring more efficient and consistent.

 * TOC
 {:toc}

 ## Defining specialized terms

 Unlike most other professional writing disciplines, tech docs are notorious for the number of specialized terms in their content.
-Not only do we have unique terms related to our products, industry jargon and company-specific terms make their way into docs, driving up their complexity.
+We have unique terms specific to our company as well as industry and business domain jargon.

 {% include random_ad1.html %}

-API evangelist Kin Lane recently noted his frustration with an API's language when he encountered an undefined acronym in some API docs he was browsing.
+API evangelist Kin Lane noted his frustration with an API's language when he encountered an undefined acronym in some API docs he was browsing.
 Lane explains,

 > I came across a set of API resources for managing a DEG the other day.
 You could add, updated, delete and get DEGs.
 You can also pull analytics, history, and other elements of a DEG.
 I spent about 10-15 minutes looking around their developer portal, documentation, and even Googling, but never could figure out what a DEG was.
 Nowhere in their documentation did they ever tell consumers what a DEG was, you just had to be in the know I guess.
 The API designer (if that occurred) and developer had never stopped to consider that maybe someone would stumble across their very public API and not know what a DEG was. ([Using Plain Language In Your API Paths](https://apievangelist.com/2018/07/09/use-plain-language-in-api-paths/))